daipe-ai/platform-docs/docs/getting-started/first-ml-project.md

 # Creating first Machine Learning project

-##  How to reuse the ML project creator for you project/organization?
+The page explains how to configure and utilize an ML project creator defined by an Azure DevOps pipeline.

+## Prerequisites

+* The ML-project creator pipeline assumes existence of infrastructure and the infrastructure repo created with ADI toolkit (see ["Spinning up resources"](resources-setup.md) page)
+* The repo assumes existence of [ml-project-template](https://dev.azure.com/dataengineerics/datasentics-labs/_git/ml-project-template) repo within the same Azure DevOps organization and project as infrastructure

+## Step 1: Configure DevOps pipeline

-### Configuration
+### Steps

-To reuse the pipeline for a different project/organization

-1. Import the [ml-project-creator-pipeline](https://dev.azure.com/dataengineerics/datasentics-labs/_git/ml-project-creator-pipeline) git repo into your Azure DevOps space
+To create an ML repo we first need to configure a DevOps pipeline.
+To do so,

-1. Create a DevOps pipeline based on the [create-ml-repo.yaml](create-ml-repo.yaml)
+1. Create a DevOps pipeline based on [.cicd/pipelines/create-ml-repo.yaml](create-ml-repo.yaml) located in infrastructure repo
 1. Add Azure DevOps Personal Access Token (PAT) and user name as pipeline variables under the *Edit* tab of the pipeline as it is shown on the picture below.
 The PAT will be used to access Azure DevOps services such as git and DevOps pipelines.
     * `GIT_ACCESS_TOKEN` - PAT with permissions enough to create and read git repos and DevOps pipelines within the DevOps organization
     * `GIT_USERNAME` - name of a user for which the token was generated

 ![](../images/mlproject_pipeline_vars.png)

-### Dependencies

-* The pipeline assumes existence of infrastructure and the infrastructure repo created with ADI toolkit (see [azure-setup.md](azure-setup.md))
-* The `ml-project-creator-pipeline` repo should be located under the same Azure DevOps organization and project as the infrastructure repo
-* The repo assumes existence of [ml-project-template](https://dev.azure.com/dataengineerics/datasentics-labs/_git/ml-project-template) repo within the same Azure DevOps organization or being publicly accessible

-## How to create a new ML training application?
+## Step 2: Create a new ML training application

 ### Steps